 before the procedure to find out how long it takes your blood to clot.
 Other blood

 - Tell your healthcare team if you have

 - You may get a sedative before the procedure to help you relax.

-- Based on your medical condition, your doctor may request other specific preparation.
+- Based on your health condition, your

 your stay in a hospital.
 Procedures may vary depending on your condition and your

 Generally, angioplasty follows this process: